Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 > - Patch the game executable to fix this bug.
 (Hasn't been done yet.)
 >
 > Further research/debugging is necessary to determine what causes this issue. <!-- TODO: Do this research -->
-> This issue does not seem to impact non-character entities (props, items, etc).
+> This issue does not seem to impact non-character entities, although this might just be due to them not having `collideWith=Terrain`.

 ### AddToAxisPosition (Script Only)
 **Summary:** Offsets the script owner's current position by the given value on the specified axis.